No, this is not the end of the blog post. I am just pointing out that those are the two most satisfying words to write.

 I just finished such a project.
-It was originally started in 2014 (I’m dubious on the exact date.
-My files say July but I remember it being cold???).
-My sci-fi short story titled When the Crows Murdered the Moor.
+It was originally started in 2014.
+I’m dubious on the exact date.
+My files say July, but I remember it being cold outside???
+It’s my sci-fi short story When the Crows Murdered the Moor.

-It took me a flipping total of 4 and a half years to write and a polish a 9,000 words long piece.
+It took me a flipping total of 4 and a half years to write and polish 9,000 words.
 What the heck.

-Honestly there are a lot of reasons this piece took me so long.
+Honestly, there are a lot of reasons this piece took me so long.
 First off, I was a lot younger.
-I also was ( and still am) working on multiple projects, of which the Moor took the back burner.
-I would take months off from working on it, and I was in no particular rush.
+I also was (and still am) working on multiple projects, of which the Moor took the back burner.
+I would take months off from working on it, and I was in no particular rush to finish.

-With the help of my fantastic editor, many meetings in coffee shops, it’s finally polished and ready.
+With the help of my fantastic editor and many meetings in coffee shops, it’s finally polished and ready.
 I’m excited to see what’s going to happen, if anything is going to happen.

 If anything does I’ll let you all know.

-It’s a good feeling to be at the end of the journey, also knowing knowing I’m at the beginning of a new one (deep man *nods head sagely*).
+It’s a good feeling to be at the end of the journey and knowing I’m at the beginning of a new one (deep man *nods head sagely*).
 Submitting to magazines and contests is fun, but it’s also nerve racking.
 So basically it’s: